 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Time Management: Managing one’s own time and the time of others.

 - Integrated Logistics Programs Director

 Job Outlook for Logistics Managers

-There were about 115,500 jobs for Logistics Manager in 2016 (in the United States).
+In the United States, there were 115,500 jobs for Logistics Manager in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Logistics Manager by 2026.
 Due to new job openings and attrition, there will be an average of 9,700 job openings in this field each year.